Bio

 “True, at first glance it seems otherwise, for every evening you can hear merry fellows strolling through the streets singing their songs, but they are the most vulgar, obscene songs that ever came from drunken mouths; one never hears any of the folk-songs which are so familiar throughout Germany and of which we have every right to he proud.
 All the ale-houses are full to overflowing, especially on Saturday and Sunday, and when they close at about eleven o’clock, the drunks pour out of them and generally sleep off their intoxication in the gutter.”
 (Engels, Letter from Wuppertal).

-I had luck: philosophy was offered at my high school as an AP course.
+I had luck: philosophy was offered at my high school as an advanced six hour weekly course.
+I loved it.
+We read Nietzsche, Bloch, Marx, and other main philosophers.
+The course was taught by a recent philosophy PhD.
 I vividly remember that one of my Gymnasium’s final written and oral exams was on Kant’s Critique of Pure Reason.
 It was both terrifying and exciting.
-Though I initially thought of either applying to a journalism school (since I had worked as a freelance journalist in my hometown) or studying protestant theology (which I gave up quickly), I ended up studying philosophy, art history, and sociology at the universities of Bamberg, TĂĽbingen, and, right after the breakdown of the Soviet Union, in the former East-German town of Jena.
-Due to the political changes in Germany and Europe at that time, the time in Jena was a high point of my intellectual life because nothing seemed to be set in stone and all paths towards a different future seemed to be open.
+Though I initially thought of applying to the main Hamburg journalism school after Gymnasium (since I had worked as a freelance journalist in my hometown), studying protestant theology (which I gave up quickly), I ended up studying philosophy, art history, and sociology at the universities of Bamberg, Tübingen, and, right after the breakdown of the wall between East and West Germany, in the former East-German town of Jena.
+I also sometimes regret that I had not more seriously considered becoming a craftsman and interior designer, following my Dad’s footsteps, and (perhaps) avoiding our widespread contemporary academic alientation.

-My teachers have been, among others, Richard MĂĽnch (Bamberg), Otfried Höffe (TĂĽbingen), Wolfram Hogrebe (Jena), Gonsalv Mainberger†(Jena), and Wolfgang Welsch (Bamberg).
-I was awarded a “full ride” fellowship from the Hesian State (Land Hessen) for promising young researchers (1997-99) as well as a federal fellowship by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG, 1999-02), which provided me a “full ride” as a graduate student.
+My academic teachers were Richard Münch (Bamberg), Otfried Hƶffe (Tübingen), Gonsalv Mainberger† (Jena), A. Aguirre† (Wuppertal), Walther Ch.
+Zimmerli, Albert Mues, and Wolfgang Welsch (Bamberg).
+I was awarded a rare fellowship from the Hesian State (Land Hessen) for promising young researchers (1997-99) as well as a federal fellowship by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG, 1999-02), which provided me a “full ride” as a graduate student.
+Fellowships for PhD students were not common in Germany.
+There were no academic employment opportunities for graduate students, as it is common in the Anglo-American world.
 I spent two years as a dissertation research fellow at Emory University in Atlanta (2000-02); I received an M.A. in philosophy, sociology, and art history from the University of Bamberg in 1997, and a Ph.D. in philosophy with a thesis on Heidegger and Husserl from the University of Marburg in 2002 under the directorship of W. Ch.
-Zimmerli (Philipps-Universität Marburg), D. Carr (Emory University), and Antonio Aguirre†(Bergische Universität Wuppertal).
-Before coming to MSU I taught at the University of Marburg, at Seattle University, and at the University of Kansas.
-My main areas are Post-Kantian European philosophy (esp. phenomenology), social philosophy (esp.
-Marx, critical theory, globalisation, technology), continental aesthetics, philosophy of culture, philosophical anthropology, and contemporary political philosophy [see also the department page for a short blurb: here].
+Zimmerli (Philipps-UniversitƤt Marburg), D. Carr (Emory University), and A. Aguirre† (Bergische UniversitƤt Wuppertal).
+Working with Prof. Aguirre was a wonderful intense practice with weekly sentence by sentence readings of Husserl’s main works (mainly Ideas I and II).
+These were happy days!
+I miss them.

 Contact

-Prof. Christian Lotz
+Christian Lotz

 Associate Chair and Director of the Graduate Program